OutSystems/docs-odc/src/eap/forge/submit.md

    1. If all the dependencies are already in Forge, or the asset doesn't consume any, you can continue to the wizard.
 1. In the wizard, enter a detailed description of your asset.
 Your description should describe the asset's features and any problem(s) it solves. filters will use on the **All assets** page.
 1. Review the images that best illustrate the asset's features, main use cases, and behavior.
-1. Verify the release notes have information that describes the changes you made to the asset.
+1. Verify the release notes have information that describes the changes made to the asset.
 1. Review the License if changes were made.
 1. Optionally, add or edit the team contact.
 1. Verify the documentation of the asset and update it if necessary.